-Sean Bonner is a Los Angeles based entrepreneur, journalist, activist and enthusiast.
+Sean Bonner is a Los Angeles & Tokyo based entrepreneur, journalist, activist and enthusiast.

 A frequent speaker, Sean explores topics ranging from lifestyle hacks to blogs, media, and grassroots journalism.
-Recently he’s spoken at 29c3 (Hamburg), StanfordMedicineX (Palo Alto), TechCrunch Disrupt (NYC), TEDxVienna [video], Ignite Toronto, SXSWi (Austin, TX), Roboexotica (Vienna, Austria) and Re:Publica (Berlin, Germany).
-Sean has organized conferences and unconferences including the first BarCamp in Los Angeles and The New Context Conference in Tokyo.
+He’s spoken at CCC events in Hamburg and Berlin, StanfordMedicineX (Palo Alto), TechCrunch Disrupt (NYC), TEDxVienna [video], SXSW (Austin), Roboexotica (Vienna) and Re:Publica (Berlin) among others.
+Sean has organized conferences and unconferences including the first BarCamp in Los Angeles and ongoing The New Context Conference in Tokyo.

-As co-founder of Bode Media Inc, Sean helped create Metblogs, the first global network of local media sites.
-As a consultant, he’s helped The Groop, Jack In The Box, LAPD, Suicide Girls, Obey Giant, Shopzilla and others interact with their customers, clients, and fans online.
-Sean has also hosted the iPhone game review show iPhun and recently designed the cover of Die Antwoord’s “$O$” album.
+Previously, as co-founder of Bode Media Inc, Sean helped create Metblogs, the first global network of local media sites.
+As a consultant he’s helped the LAPD, Suicide Girls, Obey Giant and others interact with their customers, clients, and fans online.
+As a designer Sean has recently done work for Die Antwoord’s and Bad Brains.

 Prior to all this, Sean helped build the groundbreaking contemporary art gallery sixspace exhibiting artists such as Glen E. Friedman, Shepard Fairey, Coop, Chad Robertson and others.
 He also ran a record label and produced several records by Hot Water Music and Less Than Jake to name a few.
-He’s managed a design firm, worked as Sr. Designer for Playboy.com and Creative Director for Victory Records.
+He’s managed his own design firm and designed things at Playboy and Victory Records.
 Way before that he was a dishwasher.